devayani24/happyman-pos/README.md

 - Shop has unreliable internet — cloud-only POS would block sales during outages
 - Subscription fees over multiple years exceed a custom-build cost

-So I'm building one.
+So I built one.
 Offline-first, bilingual, tuned to the shop's actual workflow.

 ---